-The horizontal transport register is a 190/380 element 2-phase register that receives the charge packets from the vertical registers line by line.
+The horizontal transport register is a 385-element 2-phase register that receives the charge packets from the vertical registers line by line.
 After each line of information is transferred from the vertical transport registers, it is moved serially to the output amplifier by the complementary horizontal clocks $\phi{H1}$ and $\phi{H2}$ .
-A minimum of 195/385 horizontal clock pulses are required to complete transfer of one line of information to the floating-gate amplifier.
+A minimum of 385 horizontal clock pulses are required to complete transfer of one line of information past the floating-gate amplifier.

-Floating-Gate Amplifier
+Resettable Floating-Gate Amplifier

-The charge packets from the horizontal transport register are sensed by a floating-gate whose potential changes linearly with the quantity of signal charge and which drives an input MOS transistor.
-The output signal from this transistor in turn drives the gate of an output n-channel MOS transistor which produces the video output signal at terminal VIDEOOUT.
-The signal is sampled under control of clock $\phi{\rm S}$ through a MOS transistor switch.
-The resultant video output signal is a sampledand-held clock-controlled analog signal representing the spatial distribution of the sensor surface exposure.
+The charge packets from the horizontal transport register are sensed by a floating-gate whose potential changes linearly with the quantity of signal charge.
+The floating-gate is designed to be reset to the reset drain voltage $V{\text{RD}}$ by the reset clock, $\phi{\text{R}}$ , after the completion of each horizontal line readout.

+The output signal from the floating-gate drives a voltage amplification stage, is sampled and held under control of the sample clock $\phi_S$ by a sampling transistor switch and is buffered to the output terminal VIDEOOUT through a larger MOS transistor.
+The resultant video output signal is a sampled-and-held clock-controlled analog signal representing the spatial distribution of the exposure level at the sensor surface.

-Sampled Video Output (SEE TIMING DIAGRAM) The output waveform of the CCD211/221 is shown in detail in the Timing Diagram.
-Each frame (244/488 horizontal lines) is delivered to the output in two sequential fields of 122/244 horizontal lines each.
-Each horizontal line is 190/380-elements long.
+Sampled Video Output (See Timing Diagram)

+The output waveform of the CCD222 is shown in detail in the Timing Diagram.
+Each frame (488 horizontal lines) is delivered to the output in two sequential fields of 244 horizontal lines each.
+Each horizontal line is 380 elements long and is preceded by 4 pre-scan elements which contain no video information, but are representative of the dark current levels in the horizontal register.